rirolab/rirolab.github.io/undergrad.markdown

 ## Potential topics for Undergrads
 - Development of mobile manipulation system using Unity
+- Development of ROS2-based manipulation system using the Haetae robot
 - Development of shadow hand system
 - Development of teleoperated manipulation system using haptic glove